 Skip to main content

-These systems might be referred to as Building Management Systems (BMS), Building Energy Management Systems (BEMS) or Building Automation and Control Systems (BACS) - there's slight differences between these systems.
+Building controls might be referred to as Building Management Systems (BMS), Building Energy Management Systems (BEMS) or Building Automation and Control Systems (BACS).
 They are in every building - either added at the design stage or retrofitted into existing buildings.

 Control systems are able to:

-• enhance the operational efficiency (meaning it wastes less energy, water, and electricity), to meet sustainability goals.
+• enhance building operational efficiency (meaning it wastes less energy, water, and electricity), to meet sustainability goals.

-• using weather forecasts to alter the building's temperature ahead of time
+• using weather forecasts in automatic comfort & efficiency decisions ahead of time

 • automatically switching off lighting and heating in an unoccupied area